IVAs (Individual Voluntary Arrangements): What are they and how do you get one?

 What’s the difference between an IVA and a Scottish Trust Deed?

 - An IVA is agreed over a five – and sometimes six – year period.
-Whilst a Scottish trust deed can last longer (typically if there are problems making repayments and the trust deed is extended), it is usually approved for four years, so a trust deed in Scotland allows you to escape debt sooner than an IVA would in England.
+Whilst a Scottish Trust Deed can last longer (typically if there are problems making repayments and the trust deed is extended), it is usually approved for four years, so a trust deed in Scotland allows you to escape debt sooner than an IVA would in England.

 - An IVA requires unsecured debts of £5,000 held by two or more creditors.
 With a protected trust deed that debt threshold is also £5,000, and it can be owed to a single creditor.

 - IVAs can be entered into jointly (e.g. by a husband and wife).
-A Scottish trust deed cannot be held jointly.
-If two partners both need debt management, they’ll need to apply for two separate protected trust deeds or other solutions.
+A Scottish Trust Deed cannot be held jointly.
+If two partners both need debt management, they’ll need to apply for two separate Protected Trust Deeds or other solutions.

-- In Scotland, a trust deed will be approved (and therefore protected) unless at least half the creditors object or those creditors who object account for at least one third of the total debt
+- In Scotland, a Trust Deed will be approved (and therefore protected) unless at least half the creditors object or those creditors who object account for at least one third of the total debt

 Find out more about the similarities and differences between Scottish trust deeds and IVAs.